In this article

 • Intellectual property

-• Patents, trademarks, etc.
+• Copyrights, patents, trademarks, etc.

-Capital expenses like intellectual property, copyrights, and patents will protect your business in the long term; they don’t immediately impact your day-to-day operations.
-Conversely, operational expenses like marketing costs do have an impact on your day-to-day operations.
-Striking a balance between the two is what moves your business toward profitability.
+Capital expenses like IP, copyrights, and patents will protect your business in the long term; they don’t immediately impact your day-to-day operations.
+Conversely, operational expenses like the costs to advertise products or services that result from your capital expenditures do have an impact on your day-to-day operations.

 How to calculate operating expenses